S-rita/Chubby_Cat/README.md

 <!-- Customization -->
 ## Customization
 You can customize several parameters of the game, such as:
+* Chubby Cat size: Modify the size of the player character for varying difficulty levels.
 * Tower Frequency and Gap: Modify the spacing and frequency of obstacles.
 * Scrolling Speed: Adjust the game's scrolling speed for varying difficulty levels.
 * Graphics: Replace images for the cat, towers, and background for a different visual theme.